hkaryakose/INSC590/README.md

 All datasets in this project are in Comma Separated Value (CSV) format.
 This format is interoperable with a wide range of data analysis applications.
 As a result, these files can be used with many operating systems, including Windows, iOS, or Linux.
 The Project Team used Microsoft Excel and Google Sheets to view these data.

 # Reproducibility Notes
+To reproduce the datasets we have accumulated here, one can download the data from the links provided in the “File Directory” section of this README.
+All data are free and available for use.

+In order to provide reproducible analyses of this data, this team recommends that future experimenters document and share the data, software, workflows, and computational environments used for analysis.
+These elements should include the data in an interoperable format (such as Comma Separated Value) version of the analysis software with instructions on how to install that software, all scripts and libraries used in analysis, and a detailed description of the experimenter’s computational environment including operating system and hardware specifications.
+These elements should be clearly documented and stored in an open-access repository for future researchers.

 # License